jrudydev/slack-match-bot/README.md

 @matchbot help
 ```

-**Description:** Pull up more information about how to use MatchBot and a link to the documentation.
+**Description:** Pull up more information about how to use MatchBot with a link to the documentation.

 ---
 ### show